 - If a repeat of the entire year is not necessary but gaps do need to be dealt with, make a list of ways to handle those gaps with as little stress as possible.
 Make learning fun through games, hands-on activities, read-alouds, field trips, and daily life learning.
 Sometimes a fresh approach is all that is needed to cement those concepts.

 - Be sure to not overload the new year by piling new information on top of the need to fill in gaps.
 It is okay to slow down a bit, if needed.
 Homeschooling allows the freedom to let our children learn at the pace that is best for them.
 Take advantage of that freedom!
 It could be that extra time now might turn into faster absorption of a more advanced concept down the road.

-Above all, remember that assessments and evaluations are meant to guide you, not stress you.
+Above all, remember that year-end evaluations and assessments are meant to guide you, not stress you.
 You know your child better than anyone.
 Let your annual evaluation be the compass that helps you give you and your precious child exactly what you both need to succeed!